Gashmob/Gashmob/README.md

 ---

 Current projects:
-- **MyRestAPI**: a web application that allows you to create, configure and share REST APIs.
-The result is a json file which is then passed to a command line tool (cli) which generates all the API code with documentation and tests.
-The documentation is also accessible directly from the web application.
 - **[Fil](https://github.com/Fil-Language)**: a programmation language.
 A documentation is already available in french.
 Currently I work on the compiler made with Antlr and LLVM.

 ---